debroglie27/SoftwareLab_Project/README.md

 ### PDF Report Generation
 Using `pdflatex` command the DataReport.tex file was compiled and converted to a pdf file.
+The latex file is compiled twice so that the table of contents gets displayed properly.
-The pdf file gets generated in the output folder.
+The pdf file gets generated in the output folder along with some auxiliary files.

 ### Conclusion
 This project can be leveraged for ongoing analysis by consistently gathering data and subsequently